bigtangle/server/README.md

 Transaction (bitcoinj)
-Block (bitcoinj)
-Tip management (  iota)
+Block (bitcoinj) BlockChain as BlockGraph (two previous Blocks) Tip management (  iota) snapshot and milestone (iota)
 Web Service ( Spring)
 validate service (bitcoinj)
 Storage (bitcoinj)
-Full SQL using mysql or postgres first, then to Hbase or Spark Job server
+all data in database Full SQL using mysql or postgres first, then to Hbase or Spark Job server data sync process using kafka

 Unit test and docker container test